ValoCookie/osu-Requests/README.md

-# osu!lazer Requests
+# osu!
+Requests

-A lightweight Windows desktop utility for managing osu!lazer beatmap requests from Twitch chat and delivering accepted requests directly to a connected osu!lazer account.
+A lightweight Windows desktop utility for managing osu! beatmap requests from Twitch chat and delivering accepted requests directly to a connected osu! account.

 > ## ⚠️ Windows test-build notice
 >
-> **osu!lazer Requests is currently undergoing Microsoft Store certification.**
+> **osu!
+Requests is currently undergoing Microsoft Store certification.**
 >
 > The current GitHub `.exe` is an **unsigned test build**.
 Windows Smart App Control or Microsoft Defender SmartScreen may therefore warn that the app is unrecognized or block it.
 >